VedantKh/personal/src/routes/experience/+page.md

 enterprise, and finding PMF.

-Learned the hard way that SaaS isn't venture scale in residential real estate, a better way to capture value is by building a brokerage and automating the backend tasks.
+Learned the hard way that SaaS isn't venture scale in residential real estate.
+A better way to capture value is to build a brokerage and automate the backend tasks.
 Decided I didn't want to start a brokerage at 20, so retreated to the comfort of a Math major at Stanford.